Grooming and Boarding

 The Animal Clinic of Billings and Animal Surgery Clinic offers professional dog and cat grooming services, as well as medicated baths for feline and canine patients that require specific dermatologic needs.

-Our goals are to improve your pet dog or cat’s coat and skin health while making sure he or she also looks his or her best.
+Our goals are to improve your pet’s coat and skin health while making sure they their best.
 Our grooming team is very attentive to the individualized needs of our feline and canine patients, in addition to their owners’ concerns, and we customize our grooming services accordingly to each animal.

 A professional grooming session at the Animal Clinic of Billings and Animal Surgery Clinic typically consists of the dog or cat being brushed, bathed and dried, as well as trimmed or clipped.
 Our on-site professional groomer, Donna Rae Alexander, brushes, and combs out mats before the bathing, making it easier to lather the dog or cat with shampoo.